 All in all, I would recommend Redbubble 100% for both artists looking to sell and people who are looking for a unique gift!
 I think I have an addiction to Redbubble they have soo many cool artists.

-This shop is defiantly more towards the fine art side.
+First Impression: This shop is definitely more towards the fine art side.
 I have been with Society6 through many site changes.
-I do like them, I just don’t like all of the glitches.
+I do like them, I just don’t like all the glitches.
 The upload process is also fairly easy.
-You can upload a banner and an avatar to show a little sneak peak of your art.
+You can upload a banner and an avatar to show a little sneak peek of your art.
 Society6 does also have likes and comments, when they work.

 Here is my storefront: (UPDATED)

 I have bought several things from this site.
 Mainly stickers and t-shirts.

 I love their products, especially their new transparent stickers!
 Shipping is fast and the company lets you know the process of your order.
 I love all of their products so much!!
 They only problem that I really had been that my hoodie took longer than excepted to make and ship, I should have expected it because I ordered it on Black Friday (one of the biggest shopping days of the year before the Holidays).
 Somehow I forgot about that little fact and emailed the company, they kindly refunded half of my order.
 All in all I got a $45 hoodie for $15.
 WIN